Business Initiative Home

 Why this matters: Interview environment affects openness.
 If you create environment, openness increases.
 This creation enables openness increase.

-Pro tip: Use our TAM SAM SOM Calculator to evaluate opportunities discovered through customer interviews.
+Pro tip: Use our TAM Calculator to evaluate opportunities discovered through customer interviews.
 Calculate market size for new opportunities to assess their potential.

 interview design interview structure interview format interview timing interview environment